 Reasons for the decreases

-Many factors impact adoption statistics in British Columbia.
+Many factors impact adoption numbers in British Columbia.
 Here are two of them.

 There is an increased focus on prevention (providing services, supports, and interventions to prevent the need for children and youth to be in government care and to help their original families to raise them in safe, healthy home), family reunification, and other forms of permanency for all children and youth, which has led to fewer children being placed for adoption.